-Wimbledon Common Golf Club has been picked as the perfect venue for the launch of National Golf Month as it was an all-male club until 2005, but now has a thriving women's section and a successful ladies' acaademy.
+Wimbledon Common Golf Club has been picked as the perfect venue for the launch of National Golf Month as it was an all-male club until 2005, but now has a thriving women's section and a successful ladies' academy.

-Market research in 2014 commissioned by Syngenta, a golf course turfcare specialist, and one of the many sponsors of National Golf Month, revealed that 5% of women in the UK said they would be ‘very interested’ in taking up golf.
+Market research in 2014 commissioned by Syngenta, a golf course turfcare specialist, and one of the many sponsors of National Golf Month, revealed 5% of women in the UK said they would be 'very interested' in taking up golf.

 However, the research also showed that golf in the UK continues to be perceived as expensive, a sport for older men and requires club membership, potentially putting off new players.

 Carin played her round with the club's ladies' vice-captain Joanna Croker and Wimbledon Park member Lauren Horsford, aged 18, Surrey ladies' champion.

 Carin said: "It's amazing how this club has changed from being all male to having a successful ladies' section.
 It's also great to have something like National Golf Month, as it's an opportunity for people to try out the sport."

 Club golf professional Jeff Jukes explained that the ladies' section has grown to 61 members since it started in 2006.
 Last year the club began a ladies' academy, to encourage beginners to pick up a golf club.
 Nine of the 10 ladies who joined last year's academy became full members this year, he said.

 "I love playing golf here, especially the social aspect of it," said Joanna Croker.
 "It's also very special to be able to play on Wimbledon Common", she added.

 Club President Jack Miles, aged 102 and a member since 1947, was not shy of speaking up about the drive to get more women into golf.
 "I think the introduction of women here was the best thing to have happened here.
 It's just marvellous", he said.